+King’s Day in Amsterdam is the biggest party of the year.
 From all-night raves to beachside festivals, Amsterdammers are notoriously fond of a good excuse to party.
-But one day takes the (orange-glazed) cake: King’s Day.
-The whole country heads to the streets to celebrate King Willem-Alexander’s birthday on the 27th April, and there’s no better place to join in the fun than Amsterdam.
-Strap on your walking shoes, wear something orange and join the crowds.
-Here’s what not to miss on the day.
+On 27 April, the whole country heads to the streets to celebrate King Willem-Alexander’s birthday, and there’s no better place for it than compact Amsterdam.